-7.26 Bankruptcies - Chapter 7, 11 and 13 (Revised October 2023)
+7.26 Bankruptcies - Chapter 7, 11 and 13 (Revised March 2025)

 Traditional HECM and HECM for purchase listed below.
+In all instances, Chapter 11 bankruptcies must be escalated for Second Level Review.

 Traditional HECM

 Chapter 7 and Chapter 11

 Bankruptcies must be discharged or dismissed.
 If the credit report does not reflect a discharge or dismissal, a credit supplement or court order signed by the judge evidencing the discharge/dismissal may be submitted as proof of the discharge or dismissal.